 Deadlines are a key part of any workplace, but they are undoubtedly present in the accounting industry.

-In this article, we look at some of the key accounting deadlines, why they are so important and what the consequences of missing deadlines are.
-We also share some simple tips to help you manage your time more effectively, so you meet your deadlines every time.
+In this article, we look at how to demonstrate your ability to meet deadlines, why deadlines are so important and what the consequences of missing them.
+We also share some simple tips to help you manage your time more effectively, so you meet your set targets every time.

 What deadlines do accountants need to keep to?

-As an accountant, there are several deadlines that need to be met.
+As an accountant, there are several objectives that need to be met.
 These could include:

 - Filing financial statements annually with ASIC (Australian Securities and Investments Commission)